 - Caring for God’s Earth: A hopeful response to the climate crisis

-Atlantic Coast Conference, along with Creative Solutions for Climate Change, is offering this one-day event for current and developing church leaders and others concerned about climate change on in Leola, PA.
-(The event is under consideration for postponement)
+Atlantic Coast Conference, along with Creative Solutions for Climate Change, is offering this one-day event for current and developing church leaders and others concerned about climate change on in Lititz, PA.

 Additional resources and suggestions: